marcoamtz/nextdns-dnsmasq-docker/README.md

 - Runs the NextDNS CLI client with your configuration ID
 - Runs dnsmasq as a local DNS server and DHCP server
-- Automatically monitors and restarts either service if they crash
+- Uses s6-overlay for instant service restarts if they crash
 - Exposes DNS services on port 53 (TCP/UDP) and DHCP on port 67 (UDP)
 - Uses **pinned versions** for NextDNS (v1.46.0) and DNSMasq (v2.91)
 - Writes logs to an external volume with automatic rotation